Human Resources Development

 <Head of Human Resources>

-Member of the Board, Executive Vice President,
+Member of the Board, Senior Executive Officer

-Chief Administrative Officer Fumihiko Kobayashi
+Chief Administrative Officer

-Through these efforts, ITOCHU will nurture employees in line with our Guideline of Conduct, “I am One with Infinite Missions,” in response to changes in the social environment and customer needs and achieve our group’s corporate philosophy of “Sampo-yoshi.”
+Through these efforts, ITOCHU will nurture employees in line with our Guideline of Conduct, “I am One with Infinite Missions,” in response to changes in the social environment and customer needs and achieve our Group’s corporate philosophy of “Sampo-yoshi.”

 Targets and Action Plan